sculab/GeneMiner/GeneMiner_User_Guide.md

 ### 4.3.2 filtered_out

 `filtered_out`  \<folder\>: Used to store filtered datasets.
 GeneMiner search the raw sequencing data based on the reference dataset and assign the reads that are highly matched with the reference sequence to the filtered dataset of a specific target sequence (`specific filtered dataset`).
-If the file size of `specific filtered dataset` exceeds 10MB, GeneMiner will save it in `big_reads` and refilter.
+If the file size of `specific filtered dataset` exceeds 10MB, GeneMiner will save it in `big_reads` and re-filter.

 ### 4.3.3 assembled_out